Once upon a midnight, ghostly,

-Black fanged werewolves gorged, engrossedly*.
+Black fanged werewolves ate, engrossedly.

-In the boneyard, drab and squalid
+In the bone yard, drab and squalid,

-(Neath the veiled moon, clouded lightly)
+Neath the veiled moon, clouded lightly),

 Sought fresh bodies, lean but solid.

-Demons’ eyes shone, light and sparkly,
+Fiendish eyes shone, light and sparkly,

-Ghouls and devils danced, so darkly.
+Ghouls and demons danced, so darkly.

 Black blood streamed like ink, quite starkly.